History of rail transport in Great Britain 1995 to date: Infrastructure projects

-In September 2020, the Government permanently got rid of the rail franchising system.
-On 20 May 2021, the Government announced and published a white paper that detailed how it would transform the operation of the railways.
+In September 2020, the government abolished the rail franchising system.
+On 20 May 2021, the government announced and published a white paper that detailed how it would transform the operation of the railways.
 The rail network will be partly renationalised, with infrastructure and operations brought together under a new company Great British Railways.
 Operations will be managed on a concessions model.
 According to the BBC, this represents the largest shake-up in the UK's railways since privatisation.

 On 18 November 2021, the Integrated Rail Plan (IRP) was published.
 This affected parts of the HS2 programme including curtailing much of the eastern leg but did include full Midland Main Line electrification and upgrades.
 Also included was a commitment to the Transpennine north railway upgrade to include full electrification.

 On the back of the IRP, the Union Connectivity Review was also published in November 2021.
 The Union Connectivity Review was announced on 30 June 2020 by the Prime Minister Boris Johnson.
 It was stated that Sir Peter Hendy would chair the review.
 The terms of reference were published 3 October 2020.
 An interim report was published March 2021.

 The final report was published on 25 November 2021.
-In December 2021 The Telegraph newspaper reported in an apparent leak that the treasury had decided not to provide fund further electrification and thus help to decarbonise the railways.
+In December 2021 The Telegraph newspaper reported in an apparent leak, that the treasury had decided not to provide funds for further electrification and thus help to decarbonise the railways.

 The official announcement and confirmation that the Midland Main Line between Kettering and Market Harborough was being electrified and spades would be in the ground starting 24 December 2021 was made on 21 December 2021.